Glentham

 Glentham is a village and civil parish in the West Lindsey district of Lincolnshire, England.
 It is situated on the A631, 6 mi west from Market Rasen, and 2 mi east from Caenby Corner and the A15.

-The village includes the hamlet of Caenby.
+The civil parish includes the hamlet of Bishopbridge, on the A631 2 mi east of the village, and the eastern part of the hamlet of Spital-in-the-Street on the A15 (Ermine Street) 2 mi west of the village.

 Etymology

-The Oxford Dictionary of English Place Names gives the derivation of the name Glentham as glente + hām, meaning either 'homestead frequented by birds of prey' or 'homestead at a lookout place'.
-Caenby is said to probably mean 'farmstead or village of a man called Cāfna or Kafni'.
+The Oxford Dictionary of English Place Names gives the derivation of the name Glentham as glente + hām, meaning either ″homestead frequented by birds of prey″ or ″homestead at a lookout place″.
+Caenby is said to probably mean ″farmstead or village of a man called Cāfna or Kafni″.

+History

 Domesday Book

-Glentham was mentioned in the Domesday Book, as being in the Aslacoe hundred in the West Riding of Lindsey.
+Glentham was mentioned in the Domesday Book of 1086, as being in the Aslacoe hundred in the West Riding of Lindsey.
 It had a total population of 64 households (very large for the time) with tax assessment of 8 geld units (again very large).
-Land in Glentham was held by four separate lords before the Norman conquest and three afterwards:
+Land in Glentham was held by four separate lords before the Norman Conquest and three afterwards:

 Lord in 1066: Lincoln St Mary, bishop of.

 Lord in 1086: Lincoln St Mary, bishop of.

 Tenant-in-chief in 1086: Lincoln St Mary, bishop of.